TobiasViskum/lectio-api/README.md

 `/endpoint?username=value&password=value&schoolCode=value`<br>
 I will at some point create an npm-package that will make it easier to make the requests

-<i>If you under "Read more" see "Endpoint doesn't exist" it means that the core logic has already been created, <br> but the endpoint hasn't been made yet. </i>
+<i>If you under "Read more" just see "-" it means that the core logic has already been created, <br> but the endpoint hasn't been made yet. </i>

 | Endpoint                        | Description                                                                                          | Read more |
 | ------------------------------- | ---------------------------------------------------------------------------------------------------- | ------------------- |